Today, we will find more about captioning in this rev.com review.

 I am a nursing assistant in a dementia unit.
-It’s an exhausting job, so I love that on my days off from there, I don’t even have to get out of bed if I don’t want to, and can still earn extra money for my family.
-I love the variety of work that we get.
+It’s an exhausting job, so I love that on my days off from there, I don’t even have to get out of bed if I don’t want to and can still earn extra money for my family.
+I love the variety of the work that we get.

 I am an avid learner, so I am always thrilled to caption anything educational, whether it’s a college lecture or a documentary.
 I love captioning movies and old television shows just as much.
 The work is a refreshing change of pace from my other job, for sure.